camunda/camunda-docs-manual/content/user-guide/data-formats/xml.md

 ```

 {{< note title="Default Serialization Format" class="info" >}}
   The engine can be configured to persist all objects for which no explicit data format is specified as XML.
 The process engine configuration offers a property `defaultSerializationFormat`.
 To configure default XML serialization, set this property to `application/xml`.
-Now, the invocation `runtimeService.setVariable(processInstance.getId(), "customer", new Customer())` directly serializes the Customer object as XML without explicit declaration of the format.
+Now, the invocation `runtimeService.setVariable(processInstance.getId(), "customer", new Customer())` directly serializes the customer object as XML without explicit declaration of the format.
 {{< /note >}}